ibm-cloud-docs/assistant/deploy-phone.md

   Your search results must be short.
 Be sure to test the search results that are returned and curate the data collection that you use as necessary.

-If you want to use one dialog for an assistant that you deploy to many different platforms, add custom responses per integration type.
+If you want to use the same dialog for an assistant that you deploy to many different platforms, add custom responses per integration type.
 You can add a conditioned response that tells the assistant to show the response only when the phone integration is being used.
 For more information, see [Building integration-specific responses](/docs/assistant?topic=assistant-dialog-integrations#dialog-integrations-condition-by-type).

 For more information about how to implement common actions from your dialog, see [Handling phone integrations](/docs/assistant?topic=assistant-dialog-voice-actions).